Income Tax Act 2025: Tax Year Explained for Salaried Users and Freelancers

 Practical checklist for salaried employees

 Step 1: verify which tax regime your employer has considered as default for current payroll projections.
+Most employers default to the new regime unless you submit Form 10-IEA opting for old regime.
 Step 2: recalculate your expected annual tax outgo using actual deductions and exemptions.
 Step 3: align HRA, 80C, and other claims with proof documents before payroll lock-in months.

 Practical checklist for freelancers and consultants